Authenticate playbooks to Microsoft Sentinel

 Select the role you wish to assign to the application.
 For example, to allow the application to perform actions that will make changes in the Sentinel workspace, like updating an incident, select the Microsoft Sentinel Contributor role.
 For actions which only read data, the Microsoft Sentinel Reader role is sufficient.
 Learn more about the available roles in Microsoft Sentinel.

 Find the required application and save.
-By default, Azure AD applications aren't displayed in the available options.
+By default, Microsoft Entra applications aren't displayed in the available options.
 To find your application, search for the name and select it.

 In this step we use the app credentials to authenticate to the Sentinel connector in Logic Apps.